 What to see in Dubai?
 Since I came back from the UAE super euphoric of what I saw I often hear this question repeated.
 But I understand very well the meaning of the question because even before going there I wondered the same thing: but what is there to see in Dubai?
 I was very skeptical on the spot, I imagined a fake and cold place (obviously not in a climatic sense), a sort of Las Vegas of Arabia where everything had been created for the use and consumption of tourists.
 Instead I had to change my mind, and I thank Valentina for pushing me on a journey that has given me very pleasant surprises.

-In this article I will advise you what to see in Dubai, but do not expect ancient monuments, baroque squares and medieval buildings, we are still talking about a city born and developed thanks to the discovery of oil, and that until the late sixties was a village of fishermen and traders in the desert sands.
+In this article I will advise you what to see in Dubai, but do not expect ancient monuments, baroque squares, and medieval buildings, we are still talking about a city born and developed thanks to the discovery of oil, and that until the late sixties was a village of fishermen and traders in the desert sands.
+You can also use websites such as Bloom Field NM to check out an updated guide on what to expect in Dubai if you need another perspective on this beautiful city.
+Anyway, read on to see my view on Dubai.

 I start to tell you what to see in Dubai starting from the highest skyscraper in the world, the Burj Khalifa, 829.80 meters high and dedicated to the President of the United Arab Emirates, Sheikh Khalifa bin Zayed Al Nahyan, who – during the economic crisis Dubai in 2008 – intervened economically to complete the construction.